augustwester/adversarial-ncm/README.md

 * `type`: `LINEAR`, `NONLINEAR`
 * `num_nodes`: Any integer greater than or equal to 2

-Once the model has been trained, a folder containing relevant plots and a summary will be saved to disk.
+Once the model has been trained, a directory containing relevant plots and a summary will be saved to disk.